alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/grab-the-highest-changeset-number-in-a-workspace-during-a-build.md

 The QueryHistory method needs the server path to query, then it is important to specify RecursionType.Full to query all objects of specified path, then there are two params called versionFrom and versionTo, used to specify a range.
 For this example I used 1 as the From and the workspace spec build in lines 6-11, to maximize performance I ask only for a single changeset (they are ordered from higher to lower).

-With this function included in a msbuild custom action Iâ€™m able to grab the highest changeset number actually present in a workspace, and I can use it to number the assembly during the build if Iâ€™m sure that the build issue a getlatest or get specific changeset.
+With this function included in a msbuild custom action I'm able to grab the highest changeset number actually present in a workspace, and I can use it to number the assembly during the build if I'm sure that the build issue a getlatest or get specific changeset.

 alk.